telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

 ## Prerequisites

-In the further examples, we will use the following sample class to test:
+In the next examples, we will use the following sample class to test:

 #### __[C#] Sample setup__